opendatabund/themenkataloge/content/catalogue/AA.md

     "Polizei" OR "Kriminalität" OR "Gemeinsame Sicherheits- und Verteidigungpolitik" OR "Terrorismus" OR "Klima und Sicherheit" OR "organisierte Kriminalität" OR "Drogenhandel"
 soci:
 gove: >
-    "Korruptionsprävention" OR "Abrüstung" OR "Immobilienmanagement " OR "Informationsfreiheitsgesetz (Anfragestatistik)" OR "Organisationsstrukturen" OR "Budgets der Auslandsvertretungen" OR "Haushalt"
+    "Korruptionsprävention" OR "Abrüstung" OR "Immobilienmanagement" OR "Informationsfreiheitsgesetz (Anfragestatistik)" OR "Organisationsstrukturen" OR "Budgets der Auslandsvertretungen" OR "Haushalt"
 regi: >
     "humanitären Hilfe in Regionen" OR "Städtediplomatie" OR "Urbanisierung"
 tech: >
-    "Forschung und Innovation " OR "Wissenschaftszusammenarbeit" OR "Technologiepolitik" OR "Internationale Wissenschaftspolitik" OR "Forschung und Innovation in der EU"
+    "Forschung und Innovation" OR "Wissenschaftszusammenarbeit" OR "Technologiepolitik" OR "Internationale Wissenschaftspolitik" OR "Forschung und Innovation in der EU"
 tran: >
     "Mobilität"
 ---